reactjs/it.react.dev/src/content/blog/2023/03/16/introducing-react-dev.md

 </Sandpack>

-We'd also like to highlight [Thinking in React](/learn/thinking-in-react)—that's the tutorial that made React "click" for many of us. **We've updated both of these classic tutorials to use function components and Hooks,** so they're as good as new.
+We'd also like to highlight [Pensare in React](/learn/thinking-in-react)—that's the tutorial that made React "click" for many of us. **We've updated both of these classic tutorials to use function components and Hooks,** so they're as good as new.

 <Note>